| |

-WHAT WE'RE DOING |
+WHAT WE’RE DOING LATEST NEWS

 More and more, filmmakers need financing and support to tell the stories that can open eyes and minds, humanize tough issues and show us what’s really going on in the world.
 A new generation of "engaged" funders and investors recognize that powerful documentaries can help advance social causes.
 Some policy watchers and advocates believe that films are a "must" for getting people involved in change efforts.